abdellatif-147/storefront-BE/README.md

 ## database connection

 ```
-### just run DB server by pg admin or by CLI for DB data provided in ENV file
+### just run DB server by pg admin or by CLI for DB credentials provided in ENV file

 ## test ENV